-Read the full Climate Update: August 2025 on Substack, “Winemaking: The Continuation of Terroir by Other Means®” Read and subscribe for FREE!
+Follow the link to read the full “March Spring Fling!” on Substack, “Winemaking: The Continuation of Terroir by Other Means®” Read and subscribe for FREE!

 iPinot® Pinot Noir - a reserve level wine without the reserve level price. iPinot® Pinot Noir is created from reserve quality barrels of wine selected for our “Hers and His Reserves” - Amalie’s Cuvée and Estate Selection Pinot Noirs.
 Once the final “Hers and His Reserve” wines are blended, we have a few reserve level barrels of wine left to blend.
 We blend these cellar worthy barrels of wine together to create iPinot® Pinot Noir - a reserve level wine without the reserve level price.